Under 2 hours

 Part of knowing how to use a dishwasher correctly is learning the proper way to load a dishwasher.
-There is no exact science to loading a dishwasher, but there are a few trusted methods for maximizing the wash cycle.
+Learning how to load a dishwasher can help you get the most out of its space and get your dishes clean.
+There is no right way to loading a dishwasher, but there are a few trusted methods for maximizing the wash cycle.
 Whether you have a built-in dishwasher or a smaller portable dishwasher, this guide will offer tips on how to load a dishwasher properly for sparkling clean dishes every time.

 For ease and convenience, load the bottom rack first.
 There are a few main items that always belong on this rack:

 - Pots, pans and large serving bowls should be placed with the serving side down along the outer perimeter of the bottom rack, where there’s typically extra space to accommodate their size.

 - Cutting boards also go on the outside so they don’t block the spray arm.

 - Plates should go in the designated slots so they don’t hit against each other and allow enough space for adequate airflow during the drying cycle.